deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 rootDir/dog/img1.jpg
 ...
 ```
-(Note the file names don't matter in this example - however, the parent directory names the class labels)
+(Note the file names don't matter in this example - however, the parent directory names are the class labels)

-The data pipeline can be constructed as follows:
+The data pipeline for image classification can be constructed as follows:
 ```
 String rootDir = "hdfs://path/to/rootDir";
 JavaPairRDD<String, PortableDataStream> files = sc.binaryFiles(rootDir);

 List<String> labelsList = Arrays.asList("cat", "dog");  //Substitute your class labels here

 int imageHW = 224;              //Height/width to convert images to
 int imageChannels = 3;          //Image channels to convert images to - 3 = RGB, 1 = grayscale
 ImageRecordReader imageRecordReader = new ImageRecordReader(imageHW, imageHW, imageChannels);
 rr.setLabels(labelsList);